1.1 Who should read this practice note?

 You should also be cautious if you are preparing a will for a staff member or their immediate family.
 They too will be classed as a client, and the principles stated above still apply.

 An amount may be significant in itself, or as a proportion of the client's net estate.

-The SRA Ethics Guidance on the Drafting and Preparation of Wills does not provide any indication of a monetary amount which would be considered significant.
+The SRA Ethics Guidance on the Drafting and Preparation of Wills does not provide any indication of a monetary amount which would be considered as 'significant'.

-- anything worth more than one per cent of the client's current estimated net estate, and
+- anything worth more than one per cent of the client's current estimated net estate;

-You should exercise great care if the proposed gift in question is a specific item or items which has an uncertain value, like a painting or piece of furniture.
+You should exercise great care if the proposed gift in question is a specific item or items with an uncertain value, like a painting or piece of furniture.
 If you are in doubt, ask your COLP, SRO or a senior experienced practice member.

 You should refer any other proposals which might appear unusual in the circumstances to your firm's COLP, SRO or a senior experienced practice member.
-For example, if a client proposes to make a gift to you, by will or lifetime gift, that you rightly decline, and they then direct that bequest or gift to a charity you support, but they have no recognisable connection with, you should refer this to your COLP, SRO or a senior experienced practice member.
+For example, a client proposes to make a gift to you by will which you decline; the client then directs that bequest or gift to a charity that you support but they have no recognisable connection with.
+You should refer this to your COLP, SRO or a senior experienced practice member.

-You should also refer any compliance concerns to your COLP, SRO or a senior experienced practice member, for example, if the client inserts a beneficiary connected with your firm into a class of discretionary beneficiaries listed in a will or lifetime trust, without giving any significant reason for the insertion.
+You should also refer any compliance concerns to your COLP, SRO or a senior experienced practice member.
+For example, if a client inserts a beneficiary connected with your firm into a class of discretionary beneficiaries listed in a will, without giving any significant reason for the insertion.

 4.2 Who is a member of a family?

 Family relationships can be complicated, but for this purpose the term includes: